| Stretch: |

 Kayakers can do this run in a single day,

-with an early start, at flows down to 1000 cfs.
+with an early start, at flows above 1000 cfs.

-Alternatively, get a relaxed start and spend one night along the river,
+It's probably best to get a relaxed start and spend a night along the river,

 -

-- Williams Creek enters on the right, and the road leaves the river.
+- Williams Creek enters on the right, and the highway leaves the river.

 -